Sigma 30mm F1.4 DC DN Contemporary Lens Review

 Sigma's game is high quality for a reasonable price.
 In this case, the price is low.
 Most of Sigma's lenses are considered a good value, and this lens is especially that.

 The "DC" in the name indicates that this lens provides an image circle wide enough to cover (only) an APS-C imaging sensor, and the "DN" indicates that this lens was designed for short flange mirrorless cameras.
-The Sigma 30mm F1.4 DC DN Contemporary Lens is available in Canon EF-M, Sony E, Nikon Z, Leica L, Fujifilm X, and Micro Four Thirds mounts.
+The Sigma 30mm F1.4 DC DN Contemporary Lens is available in Canon RF, Canon EF-M, Sony E, Nikon Z, Leica L, Fujifilm X, and Micro Four Thirds mounts.

 "Sigma lenses are born of well-thought-out design concepts, exceptional Japanese craftsmanship and manufacturing, and advanced lens performance testing and evaluation.
 To this end, Sigma has developed its own A1 proprietary MTF (modulation transfer function) measuring system using 46-megapixel Foveon direct image sensors.
 Even the most elusive high-frequency details are within the scope of Sigma's quality control inspections.
 Every Global Vision lens is A1 tested, analyzed and approved before leaving the factory ensuring maximum performance out of the box."
 [Sigma]